Skip to content

 DRC check

-When the process is finished, select the DRC tab in the left navigation bar of VSCode.
+When the process is finished, the DRC tab will be automatically selected in the left navigation bar of VSCode.
 In this tab, errors can be reviewed.
 You should see a number of errors, including min_space errors.
-This means there isn't enough space between two polygons according to the design rules of the PDK.
+You can show errors by Category.

-Click on any DRC error to highlight it in the layout view.
+Click on any DRC error to see the error highlighted in the layout:

 Modify the Python code to remove the errors.
 You can access the component from the GF+ tab and edit the code.
 Then run the DRC again on the GDS file and repeat until you have fixed all the DRC errors.

 After fixing the errors, everything is now complete.
-Your chip is ready for fabrication! πŸŽ‰
+Your chip is ready for fabrication! 🎉

 Try other checks (optional)